-As Topeka began to grow to the south and west in the late 1880s, Presbyterians envisioned a new church to serve an area removed from the downtown population center.
-At the request of the Reverend E. C. Ray, pastor of First Presbyterian Church, and under the auspices of the Presbyterian Board of Home Missions, the Reverend John B. Hill began ministering to the “Washburn neighborhood,” out on the edge of town.
+As Topeka began to grow to the south and west in the late 1880s, city Presbyterians envisioned a new church to serve an area removed from the downtown population center.
+At the request of Reverend E. C. Ray, pastor of First Presbyterian Church, and under the auspices of the Presbyterian Board of Home Missions, Reverend John B. Hill began ministering to the Washburn neighborhood out on the "edge of town."

 On April 5, 1889, a small group of people adopted a resolution asking the Presbytery of Topeka to organize a church to be known as Westminster Presbyterian Church.
-Twenty-three days later the official organization took place as 37 members of First Presbyterian became charter members of Westminster.
+Twenty-three days later, the official organization took place as 37 members of First Presbyterian became charter members of Westminster.
 Under the pastoral leadership of John B. Hill, services were held in the temporary quarters at West End Hall at the corner of Clay and Munson.

 By December, 1890, the young congregation was ready to dedicate a new building located at the southeast corner of College and Huntoon and built at a cost of $6,000.
 By the time this dedication took place, the Reverend John B. Hill had departed Topeka and had been succeeded by the Reverend Theodore W. Harris.
 As the Elmhurst and College Hill additions to Topeka grew between 1890 and 1911, so did Westminster.